top of page

 Professional Background & Qualifications

-I am a CORU-registered and ASHA-certified Senior Speech and Language Therapist with over 15 years of experience supporting children and families.
-I completed both a bachelor’s and a master’s degree in Communication Sciences & Disorders, graduating summa cum laude from East Stroudsburg University of Pennsylvania.
+I’m a CORU-registered and ASHA-certified Speech and Language Therapist with over 15 years of experience supporting children and families.

 My Therapy Approach

-My approach blends professional expertise with warmth, creativity, and a deep respect for each child’s communication style.
-Sessions are strengths-based and shaped by each child’s interests, preferences, and ways of engaging with the world.
+My approach is child-centred and strengths-based.
+Sessions are shaped around each child’s interests, personality, and ways of engaging with the world.

-Children communicate in many forms, and I welcome them all.
-Whether a child expresses themselves through speech, gestures, signs, pictures, or AAC, I focus on fostering meaningful connection, confidence, and communication that feels natural and authentic to them.
+Children communicate in many different ways, and all of them are valid.
+Whether a child uses speech, gestures, signs, pictures, or AAC, my focus is on helping them connect, be understood, and communicate with confidence in ways that feel natural to them.

 Supporting Families

-I understand how challenging long waiting lists and limited one-to-one support can be.
-Through Aspect Speech Therapy, my goal is to offer timely, responsive care so children can access the support they need without unnecessary delays — and so families feel informed, reassured, and empowered throughout the process.
+I understand how frustrating long waiting lists and limited access to one-to-one support can be.
+Through Aspect Speech Therapy, my aim is to offer timely, responsive care, so children can access support when it matters most — and families feel informed, reassured, and supported along the way.

 Working in Ireland

-Since relocating to Ireland with my family in 2023, I’ve continued my work through Aspect Speech Therapy and within a non-profit organisation supporting children with developmental and communication needs.
-This community-based work has strengthened my commitment to making therapy meaningful, accessible, and respectful for every child and family.
+Since relocating to Ireland with my family in 2023, I’ve continued my clinical work through Aspect Speech Therapy and within a non-profit organisation supporting children with developmental and communication needs.
+This community-based work has reinforced my belief that therapy should be practical, respectful, and meaningful for each child and family.

 Qualification & Memberships